 How to visit.
 Because of its rural location, Lacock is best visited by car or with a tour.

 Best tours from London.
 There are many tours that stop in Lacock, usually in combination with a visit to Bath, Stonehenge, sometimes also with Windsor Castle.
-This is the most popular tour that also brings you to Lacock and here you can see all the other options.
+This is the most popular tour that also brings you to Lacock (in addition to Stonehenge, Windsor Castle, and Bath).

 16. Warwick Castle